Cosmological phase transitions: from perturbative particle physics to gravitational waves: First-order phase transitions

 \subsection{From bounces to bubbles}

 In a semi-classical description of tunneling, a particle sits inside a well until it tunnels through a barrier quantum mechanically, reaches the other side at rest, and then propagates classically again from rest (see e.g.,~\refcite{Paranjape:2017}).
 We now describe that classical motion from rest in our four-dimensional problem following \refcite{Coleman:1978ae}.
 We call the classical motion of the field once it tunnels a bubble.
 The field is at rest at the center of the bounce, which is conventionally at $t = 0$.
 Thus the bubble materializes with shape given by the four-dimensional Euclidean bounce at $t=0$ and propagates classically.
-Fortuitously, since we already solved the Euclideanized equations of motion to find the bounce, we may find the classical propagation of the bubble by making an analytic continuation of the bounce solution,
+Fortuitously, since we already solved the Euclideanized equations of motion to find the bounce, we may find the classical propagation of the bubble by making an analytic continuation of the bounce solution, \footnote{See \refcite{Megevand:2023nin} for a generalization of this result, and a detailed analysis of the bubble wall evolution beyond the thin-wall approximation in a vacuum transition.}

 That is, the bounce solution in Euclidean space and the bubble in Minkowski space are related by an analytic continuation back to real time.
 The $O(4)$ symmetry becomes $O(3, 1)$, and so all Lorentz observers see the same bubble evolution.